The Environmental Law Institute (ELI) is accepting applications to fill the position of Senior Manager of Educational Programs.

 - Paid time off

-Interested candidates can apply online through ELI’s application portal by clicking the Apply button above.
+Interested candidates can apply online through ELI’s application portal by visiting https://www.eli.org/employment.
 Applications must include the following:

 - Cover letter addressing your personal goals and interests, as well as your experience and interest in carrying out the duties outlined above.